-- Students read a story written above grade level and develop a graphic organizer to illustrate understanding. - Students choose a controversial topic and in Ukrainian present supporting arguments to explain their viewpoint.
-They should be prepared to defend their opinion when challenged by their classmates.. - Based on their research and understanding of the language and culture, students develop a new game and teach it to the class in Ukrainian.
+- Students read a story written above grade level and develop a graphic organizer to illustrate understanding. - Students interview community members who speak Ukrainian, write about what they learned from the interview, and then introduce the community members to the class. - Based on their research and understanding of the language and culture, students develop a new game and teach it to the class in Ukrainian.

 How to successfully implement flexible pacing: Excerpted from Teaching Gifted Kids in the Regular Classroom: Strategies and Techniques Every Teacher Can Use to Meet the Academic Needs of the Gifted and Talented (Revised, Expanded, Updated Edition) (p.
 32) by Susan Winebrenner, copyright ©2001.
-Used with permission of Free Spirit Publishing Inc., Minneapolis, MN; 800-735-7323; www.freespirit.com.
+Used with permission of Free Spirit Publishing Inc., Minneapolis, MN; 800-735-7323; <www.freespirit.com>.
 All rights reserved.